 If you're looking for inspiration, there are plenty of people who will tell you to visit 500px.com.
 It's true, you can find plenty of inspiring photos there.
 You can also find yourself lost in the muck without any sense of direction.
 Here are my thoughts on how to use 500px to find the photos that will inspire you.

 Inspiration is an over-used promise.
 Just go to this site and you'll find inspiration.
 The genie comes out of the bottle only for those who visit at the inspiring moment, which changes from day to day.

 You may get lucky.
 Maybe you will visit 500px at the right moment.
-Maybe a photo will come up and smack you like you owe it money.
+Maybe a photo will come up and smack you as you owe it money.
 Probably not, though.
 You'll see some lovely photos and think “that's nice”, but you leave uninspired.
-Of course you do.
+Of course, you do.
 What did you really expect?
-It's a web site, not magic.
+It's a website, not magic.

 You rarely get something for nothing.